Build your network to land your next job in the North

 (Former) employees

-You might come across former employees of a company online or bump into them at an event.
-Pick their brains about their time working at the company you’re interested in.
+At the events, you might bump into former employees of a company you are interested in.
+Pick their brains about their time working there!
 They’ll be able to give you a different perspective about things.
 They also don’t have to worry about possible competition since they’ve now moved on to a different workplace.

 "Networking is a lot like nutrition and fitness: we know what to do, the hard part is making it a top priority."